annerodrigo106-stack/ecommerce-nodejs-express-project-1/README.md

 [Cloudinary image upload and display  on manage.html page feature is complete, You can use the images in the images folder to test the image upload functionality.]

-[Database integration is partially complete: It can perform CRUD operations on the Product Data]
+[Database integration is partially complete: It can perform the CRUD operations listed below on the Product Data]
- - the crud functionality listed below is complete
+ - Create One
  - get all
  - get one by id
  - upload image by id